Feeding Ducklings for Proper Growth

 3. The treats I do bring my ducks consist of what they would be looking for in the wild.

 Although I do allow my flock to free range when I can keep an eye on them, I still bring them some goodies.
-After all, it’s part of the fun of having them around.
+After all, it’s part of the fun of feeding ducklings and ducks.
 But instead of giving them any old foods we had at the house, I limit their treats to foods that are healthy for them.
 Here are some items that our ducks love and that are healthy for them.

 Bite size pieces of romaine lettuce or swiss chard